Live Insight

 Daily · Weekly · Twice monthly · Monthly · Once

-Check the items that apply.
+Tick the boxes that apply.
 Your health score updates while tracking.

 Your formula: ($85,000 ÷ 2,080 hrs) × 1.30 overhead ÷ 60 × 6 people × 30 min = $0.00 per session